SC Joint Injury Reconstruction

 - Promotes tissue integration and maximizes healing potential

-If you would like additional information on shoulder treatments or to learn more about SC joint injury reconstruction, please contact the office of Dr. Okoroha, shoulder surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like additional information on shoulder treatments or to learn more about SC joint injury reconstruction, please contact the office of Dr. Okoroha, shoulder surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.